PurdueCAM2Project/SE4ML/source/supervised/chapter_gradient.rst

 Instead of giving a definition, another approach is to give many examples and a complex enough function so that the function can learn the common characteristics of these examples.
-Neural networks are complex functions and they have the capabilities of learning from many examples.
+Neural networks are complex *non-linear* functions and they have the capabilities of learning from many examples.
 More details about neural networks will be covered in later chapters.
-This chapter gives only a simple example showing how gradient descent can be used to learn.
+This chapter gives only a few simple examples showing how gradient descent can be used to learn.

 Neural networks use one particular architecture for computing.
 This architecture is inspired by animal brains where billions of neurons are connected.
-This book does not intend to how neural networks resemble brains, and biological experiments discovering the mechanisms of brain functions.
+This book does not intend to explain how neural networks resemble brains, nor the biological experiments discovering the mechanisms of brain functions.
 Instead, this section solve relatively simple problems (creating logic gates) using this particular architecture.

 The following figure is an example of a neural network with three
 layers: an input layer, an output layer, and a hidden layer.
 A layer